7 Sampling

 data frame included in the moderndive

 package.
-The first 10 rows are printed below:
+The first 10 rows are given:

 tactile_prop_red